The 2021 jury consists of:

-- Tony Adigun – Creative director, curator, choreographer, dancer, educator and mentor
+- Tony Adigun – Creative director, curator, urban choreographer, educator and mentor

-- Samuel Wuersten – Artistic director Holland Dance Festival, board member Codarts Rotterdam
+- Samuel Wuersten – Artistic director Holland Dance Festival

 Jan Zoet was the director of the theatre of Rotterdam.
 Earlier he worked as a producer, playwright and artistic leader for various companies and festivals.
 He was active in numerous boards, and committees in the cultural sector.
-Jan Zoet is chairman of the RIDCC jury.
+Jan Zoet was chairman of the RIDCC jury in 2018 and 2019.

 Ed Wubbe is one of the most versatile Dutch choreographers and has been in the top of Europe for more than twenty years.
 His pieces are performed by companies all over the world.
 Wubbe has been artistic director at Sapino Ballet Rotterdam since 1992.
 Wubbe trained at the Scapino Dance Academy, and started as a choreographer with Nederlands Danstheater, Introdans and Scapino.